brlol/RedeskyNew/README.md

 **Fast Installation:**

 Type ``.config load https://raw.githubusercontent.com/br-22448/RedeskyNew/Configs/redeskynewv9`` for fast installation.
+You will need all scripts in your folder.
 # Disclaimer
 - I'm not responsible if you get punished or encounter any issues using this configuration.
 - Not all these scripts are mine.